Pipelines-DAL-NSRI/uas2csv/README.md

 ```

 ## Parameters
-@param *files* should be a zipped file containing the typed data with 3 columns: [1] Sample column, [2] markers column, and [3] alleles.
+@param *files* should be a zipped file containing the typed data in xlsx format with 3 columns: [1] Sample column, [2] markers column, and [3] alleles.
 See sample.zip that contains the files.

 @param *reference* should be set to TRUE if population metadata is needed.